basescriptnet/BaseScript.lang/README.md

 > Why to choose BaseScript?

 * It is in the phase of active development, so more and more features are being added constantly.
-Also, check out [RELEASE_NOTES.md](https://github.com/basescriptnet/BaseScript.lang/RELEASE_NOTES.md), as well as [Syntax Highlighter](https://github.com/basescriptnet/VSCode_highlighter/) for the language
+Also, check out [RELEASE_NOTES.md](https://github.com/basescriptnet/BaseScript.lang/blob/master/RELEASE_NOTES.md), as well as [Syntax Highlighter](https://github.com/basescriptnet/VSCode_highlighter/) (updated) for the language
 * Your ideas are also being reviewed and added, as the language is welcoming collaborations
 * It provides you things, that JavaScript lacks:
+    + Custom operator declaration
+    + Pipe forward and pipe backward operators
+    + Emoji variables and operators
+    + Interfaces
     + Typed functions and arguments
-    + Interfaces
-    + Pipe forward and pipe backward operators
     + Ability to get compile time errors to prevent runtime errors
     + Syntax sugar from other languages, that are so excess
     + Ability to customize your code the way you want it, and much more!
     + Easy to switch and learn
     + Code with ease
-    + Reabable and efficient
+    + Readable and efficient
+    + Boilerplate minimization

 This page represents the simple to follow documentation of the language.